-My philosophy in presenting this CIP is that we have to invest in our assets in order to move Richmond forward - to build the city our residents need and deserve.
-The status quo is not sustainable and will not build One Richmond.
-To that end, my administration focused on several key priorities, including:
+My philosophy in presenting this CIP is "Investing in our Assets" as we build "One Richmond".
+To that end, my administration focused on several key priorities in this recommendation.
+They were to:

-- Reviewing and identifying projects close to completion and funding those where possible; - Funding projects that are related to health and safety concerns; - Funding projects that address citizen concerns and issues; - Funding projects that leverage local funding to increase State and Federal revenues; and, - Funding projects that stimulate and or promote economic opportunities.
+- Review and identify projects close to completion and fund those where possible; - Fund projects that are related to health and safety concerns; - Fund projects that address citizen concerns and issues; - Fund projects that leverage local funding to increase State and Federal revenues; and - Fund projects that stimulate and or promote economic opportunities.

-I include projects which address these key priorities as well as other projects to make our City more inclusive, equitable, and competitive.
-To name a few, I am proposing funding to: complete the Southside Community Center and Fire Station 12 replacement, to construct new sidewalks throughout the city, and enhance funding for citywide paving and sidewalks - which is funded at a record level of nearly \$32 million.
+I include projects which address these key priorities as well as other projects to make our City more inclusive and competitive.
+To name a few, I am proposing funding to: complete the Southside Community Center and Fire Station 12 replacement, to construct new sidewalks throughout the city, and enhance funding for citywide paving and sidewalks to a record level funding level of nearly \$32 million.